paulejarvis/Playbook/README.md

-How to use Playbook

 Pricing
 * pay by module (and differnet modules cost differnet amounts) - collecting compliance rent (marketplace for compliance)
   * the value-add of playbook is turning compliance into unit tests / queries
 * free to explore the data you already have in playbook

+1 - complete the set-up questionaire to determine your compliance needs 2 - bootstrap / import current operations
+3 - Run queries and tests to understand compliance
+4 - Export artifacts for internal review and verification w/auditors

+How to bootstrap

+Who does it?
+* internal peeps do it (PMO)
+* external consultants

+How do they do it?
+* templates available that we have reviewed and believe are compliant
+* import from visio / excel / other
+* manual entry via a GUI
+* import org chart / people from AD

+continue building out new modules in partnership with Big4 / SMEs
+* playbook brings the data model and software platform

+disclaimer that playbook cannot make you compliant